-The Immortal Life was selected as a best book of 2010 by over 60 media outlets including: The New York Times, Entertainment Weekly, American Library Association, People, The Washington Post Book World, O, The Oprah Magazine, and The Boston Globe.
-It has enjoyed more than four years on The New York Times bestseller list, was listed as on of Amazon’s 100 Books to Read in a Lifetime, and is being translated into more than 25 languages.
-Skloot was named One of Five Surprising Leaders of 2010 by The Washington Post.
+The Immortal Life was selected as a best book of 2010 by over 60 media outlets, including The New York Times, Entertainment Weekly, the American Library Association, People, The Washington Post Book World, O, The Oprah Magazine, and The Boston Globe.
+It spent more than four years on The New York Times bestseller list, was named one of Amazon’s 100 Books to Read in a Lifetime, and has been translated into more than 25 languages.
+Skloot was named one of Five Surprising Leaders of 2010 by The Washington Post.
 The Immortal Life of Henrietta Lacks was also made into an Emmy-nominated HBO film starring Oprah Winfrey as Deborah Lacks and Rose Byrne as Skloot.

-Rebecca Skloot has a B.S. in biological sciences and a MFA in creative nonfiction.
+Skloot has a BS in biological sciences and a MFA in creative nonfiction.
 She has taught creative writing and science journalism at the University of Memphis, the University of Pittsburgh, and New York University.
-She is founder and president of the Henrietta Lacks Foundation (www.henriettalacksfoundation.org).
-Skloot is currently working on a new book about the human-animal bond from her home in Chicago, and remains in close contact with the Lacks family.
+She is the founder and president of the Henrietta Lacks Foundation, which strives to provide financial assistance to needy individuals who have made important contributions to scientific research without their knowledge or consent.
+Skloot remains in close contact with the Lacks family.